Conversion guide • UK-focused • Practical fixes

 • No spam

-5) Speed and mobile layout matter more than you think
+5) Speed and mobile layout matter more than most businesses think

-Most small business visitors are on mobile.
-If your site is slow or fiddly, enquiries drop.
+A large share of service-page traffic is on mobile.
+If the site is slow or awkward to use, enquiries drop.

 Fast loading